Moderation Pipeline

 Data Refresh Frequency

-- Community reports — processed and published in near-real-time, subject to the moderation pipeline
+- Community reports - processed and published within minutes of submission, subject to the moderation pipeline

-- AI-assisted summaries — regenerated periodically as report volume changes
+- AI-assisted summaries - regenerated monthly, or earlier when report volume for a number changes significantly

-- ACMA allocation data — refreshed periodically as public records are updated
+- ACMA allocation data - refreshed quarterly as updated public records become available

 - Aggregation pages (state, prefix, service type) - updated as underlying records change